StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 - "/etc/sts-agent/conf.d/splunk_metric.yaml:/etc/stackstate-agent/conf.d/splunk_metric.d/splunk_metric.yaml"
 ```

-Now that you have the snippet above keep it on the side, we will use it in the Docker-Compose file
+Keep the above snippet on the side, we will use it in the Docker-Compose file.

 ### 4. Migrate the Agent V1 (legacy) cache

-Migrating the Agent V1 (legacy) cache requires a cache conversion process, and this is a manual process that StackState will assist you with.
-Contact StackState to assist with this process.
+Migrating the Agent V1 (legacy) cache requires a cache conversion process.
+This is a manual process that StackState will assist you with.
+Contact StackState support to assist with this process.

 A breakdown of the steps that will happen in the cache migration is as follows:

 - Back up the Agent V1 (legacy) cache folder from the following location `/opt/stackstate-agent/run/`.
 - Run the Agent V1 (legacy) cache migration process.
-  - The output of the cache migration process will either be manually moved into the Agent V2 cache directory or automatically, depending on the conversion process used for Agent V2 (Some steps, depending on the installation, can only be done manually).
+- The output of the cache migration process will be moved into the Agent V2 cache directory.
+Depending on the installation, some steps may need to be completed manually.

-### 5. Install and Start Agent V2
+### 5. Install and start Agent V2

-To run StackState Agent V2 with Docker compose
+To run StackState Agent V2 with Docker compose:

 1. Add the following configuration to the compose file on each node where the Agent will run.
    * `<STACKSTATE_RECEIVER_API_KEY>` is set during StackState installation.
    * `<STACKSTATE_RECEIVER_API_ADDRESS>` is specific to your installation of StackState.
-   * `<ADD_YOUR_VOLUME_SNIPPET_YOU_CREATED_HERE>` this is the volume snippet you created in step 2 and 3.
+   * `<THE_VOLUME_SNIPPET_YOU_CREATED>` this is the volume snippet you created in step 2 and 3.
 ```dockerfile
 stackstate-agent:
  image: docker.io/stackstate/stackstate-agent-2:2.17.2